 Do let us know about any medical conditions, prescriptions etc. We will also check in with everyone to be sure we're good to go.

-Once you have decided you can't miss this, and you're so in!...we will send you a detailed checklist of all you will need to bring with you, its not much more than a bikini, sunscreen and a sarong but a small thin camping mattress, a sleeping bag and a 30 liter dry bag are on there.
+Once you have decided you can't miss this, and you're so in!...we will send you a detailed checklist of all you will need to bring with you, its not much more than a bikini, sunscreen and a sarong but a small thin camping mattress, a sleeping bag and a 30 litre dry bag are on there.

 The nearest airport is Cape Town International, from here it is just under 700 kilometers to base camp.
-We will gladly arrange your transport to the river for you, and keep it simple.
+We will gladly help arrange your transport to the river for you, and keep it simple.
 You'll be leaving Cape Town on the morning of day one to reach base camp on the South African side of the river at around 5:00 pm.
 If you are travelling by road from somewhere else in the country, let us know and we can help keep it easy.

 Guide boats will carry all our food supplies, and guides will prepare delicious dinners by fire.
 Mornings there will be tea and coffee and a fire going to help get us moving.